mauriciobarroso/button/README.md

 # ESP-IDF Button Component
+ESP-IDF component to configure and use several tactile switches

 ## Features
 - Each button support up to four different callback functions depending on the way the button is pressed (single, medium, long and double).